ai-forever/ru-gpts/README.md

 # ruGPT3-(Small, Medium, Large, XL)
 This repository contains bunch of autoregressive transformer language models trained on a huge dataset of russian language.

-Russian GPT-3 models (ruGPT3*) trained with 2048 context length with sparse and dense attention blocks.
-We also provide Russian GPT-2 large (ruGPT2Large) model trained with 1024 context length.
+Russian GPT-3 models (ruGPT3XL, ruGPT3Large, ruGPT3Medium, ruGPT3Small) trained with 2048 sequence length with sparse and dense attention blocks.
+We also provide Russian GPT-2 large model (ruGPT2Large) trained with 1024 sequence length.

-We suggest you to use ruGPT2Large or ruGPT3XL because this models are well tested and achieve the best perplexity.
+We suggest using ruGPT2Large or ruGPT3XL because this models are well tested and achieve the best perplexity.

 Usage examples are described in detail [here](examples/).

 **Note: If you couldn't download the checkpoint, try adding it to your google drive following this [issue](https://www.geekrar.com/fix-bypass-google-drive-download-limit-error/)**

 ## Table of contents
 * Setup